TarasKuzyo/percolation/README.md

 The program generates a grid of cells for the site vacancy probability `p` and creates a percolation flow from top to bottom.
 This makes "open" cells through which the flow propagates "full".
 The output can be visualized by grid image with different colors for "occupied", "empty" and "full" cells.
-[Cairo graphics library](https://www.cairographics.org) is used for generation output images in .svg or .png format.
+[Cairo graphics library](https://www.cairographics.org) is used for generation output images in .svg, .pdf or .png format.

 ### Compilation and usage